 It's not hard to find a pet-friendly store or a business that welcomes you and your dog into their establishment.
 However, it can sometimes be difficult to determine if your particular store is pet-friendly.
 It's easy to go on the internet and search for a list of pet-friendly stores, but often the information isn't accurate or up-to-date.

 If you don't know whether a store welcomes dogs, there are a few obvious things you can look for to help you decide.
 First, check their website or social media accounts to see if they have any information about their dog-friendly policies.
 If not, call the store and ask them directly.
 You might also try asking an employee or browsing through reviews of the store on other websites, such as Yelp or Google Places.

 Get Ready for a Shopping Adventure

 Once you get the hang of it, visiting a pet-friendly store or going on a shopping spree with your pet by your side is a rewarding experience for you both.
-Go slow and build up experience, and learn to read your dog's cues to make sure everyone is safe and you both get the most out of the experience.
+Go slow and build up experience, and learn to read your dog's cues to make sure everyone is safe and you both get the most out it.
 Displaying good canine citizenship and consideration for other shoppers and store staff is essential, and will help ensure you are welcomed back on your next visit.
 When you are both ready, you and your pet will enjoy a bonding experience and rewarding socialization on your trip!